Farnaz’s Expertise:

 1. Inclusive Mobility

-Within the Mobility sector, Farnaz’s research focuses on personal and public dimensions of inclusive mobility, in particular, psychosocial constructs of an inclusive mobility experience, going beyond the physical accessibility of a journey.
-Funded by key mobility providers in the UK, including TFL (inclusive public transport) and Motability (inclusive personal mobility), Farnaz’s research has led to the development of frameworks and guidelines for the inclusive mobility industry.
+Within the Mobility sector, Farnaz’s research focuses on advancing adult, public and paediatric dimensions of inclusive mobility – in particular, psychosocial constructs of an inclusive mobility experience, going beyond the physical accessibility of a journey.
+Funded by key mobility providers in the UK, including TFL (inclusive public transport) and The Motability Foundation (inclusive personal mobility), Farnaz’s research has led to the development of frameworks and guidelines for the inclusive mobility industry.
 She currently leads a major strategic knowledge partnership between The University of Liverpool and Alder Hey Children’s Hospital NHS Foundation Trust; Project MOVE.
-Farnaz has pioneered UG and PGR research and education projects on smart and inclusive paediatric mobility design in collaboration with local, national, and international partners including MERU, Alder Hey Children’s Hospital, and SafariSeat.
-Her latest research project funded by Hugh Greenwood Legacy for Children’s Health Research as a PhD studentship, targets strategic knowledge gaps within inclusive paediatric mobility design.
+Farnaz has led UG and PGR research and education projects on smart and inclusive paediatric mobility design in collaboration with local, national, and international partners including MERU, Alder Hey Children’s Hospital, and The Accessibility Institute (TAI).
+Her latest research project funded by Hugh Greenwood Legacy for Children’s Health Research as a PhD studentship, targets strategic knowledge gaps within inclusive paediatric mobility design, focusing on inclusive mobility narratives.

 2. Psychosocial Inclusion